 Good communication and a good attorney-client relationship not only make the representation more effective, they actually help you feel better about the entire process.

 Know When to Hold ‘Em

 There are plenty of lawyers who brag about going to trial all the time.
 There are plenty of lawyers who brag about all the cases they have settled out of court.
 I believe a good lawyer will fearlessly do what is best for you and your case.
 Some cases need to go to trial.
 I personally enjoy those cases because I enjoy the process of filing and winning a lawsuit.
 I enjoy speaking to juries and holding insurance companies accountable.
+There is nothing quite like the feeling of connecting with a jury and having them validate that you were right and the insurance defense lawyers were wrong.
 I have been consistently praised for trial skills and I hope to continue taking cases to trial and learning about success at trial for the rest of my career.
 I can talk for hours about trial practice and never get bored.

 However, it is important that an injury lawyer be willing to settle a case where that is your best outcome.
 Sometimes a client does not want to go through the emotional turmoil, uncertainty, and delay that come with taking a case to trial.
 Those are valid reasons to push toward the best possible settlement for that client.
 A good lawyer must be able to identify what is best for you and your case, and then do the right thing for that case.
 A policy of always going to trial or always settling a case (some lawyers just never go to trial) is a policy that serves the lawyer’s preference rather than putting the client first.
 Choose a lawyer who can and will do the right thing for your case.